cloudcreativity/laravel-json-api/docs/basics/schemas.md

 This package provides an Eloquent schema for rapid development of resources that relate to Eloquent models.
 However schemas can be defined for any PHP class by extending a generic schema.

+> Note that Eloquent schemas will be deprecated during the `1.0.0-alpha` release series.
+We therefore recommend that you use generic schemas for any new schemas that you are creating.
+Eloquent schemas are described in this chapter in case you are using them for any existing schemas.

 ## Defining Resources

 Your API's configuration contains a list of resources that appear in its JSON API documents in its `resources` array.